-The energy market risk management program is intended to help manage the risk of changes in the market prices of fuel consumed by JEA for electric generation.
-JEA executes over-the-counter forward purchase and sale contracts and swaps.
+The energy market risk management program is intended to help manage JEA's exposure to the volatility in electric energy and fuel prices, uncertainty in load and resource availability, the creditworthiness of counterparties, and risks associated with transacting in wholesale energy markets.
+Under this policy, JEA executes over-the-counter forward purchase and sale contracts and swaps.
 For effective derivative transactions, hedge accounting is applied in accordance with GASB 53 and the fair market value changes are recorded on the accompanying statements of net position as either a deferred outflow of resources or a deferred inflow of resources until such time that the transactions end.
 The related settled gains and losses from these transactions are recognized as fuel expenses on the accompanying statements of revenues, expenses, and changes in net position.